 Alliteration is particularly prevalent in children’s literature because it makes language fun and easy to listen to.
 Studies also show that alliteration words enhance children’s ability to remember material and to later repeat it.

-Examples include works by Dr. Seuss and Shel Silverstein.
+Examples of alliteration include works by Dr. Seuss and Shel Silverstein.

 • “David Donald Doo dreamed a dozen doughnuts and a duck-dog, too,” Dr. Seuss